Ovais1070/TodoListApp/README.md

 Steps to Run Project.

-Please Clone or download the zipFile of the code
+Please Clone or download the zipFile of the code from the Master Branch

 To Run project on a device please select TodoListApplication in left Navigation Panel